opencredo/letsencrypt-terraform/README.md

 * Configure variables
-Within the `demos/acme-consolidated/variables.tf` file, change to configure your domain, and point at the appropriate Let's Encrypt server. (staging or production)
+Within the `demos/acme-consolidated/variables.tf` file, change to configure to point to your domain (i.e. not example.com), and point at the appropriate Let's Encrypt server. (staging or production)

 ````
 # -- Staging